SE-GUC/Team-404/README.md

 If you clone this repository like we did in Task 1, everything should work perfectly.
 Open the terminal and type node index.js , the port should open, and if you type in your browser localhost:3000 , it'll open the site.

+Anyone who uses any files and wants to upload a new method or story or whatever should select when committing a new branch, and start a pull request so that the reviewers can review the code first.
+PLEASE PLEASE do not forget to record the hours spent on a story.

 Here's a list of git commands that are commonly used : https://github.com/joshnh/Git-Commands